msbutler/cs205final.github.io/index.md

 The training process for a single mini-batch within an epoch is illustrated in **Figure 2**.
 We perform a forward pass on the augmented version of each labeled photo and the _k_ augmentations of each unlabeled photo within the batch.
 For the unlabeled images, a "guess" at the true label is produced by taking the mean of the model predictions for the _k_ augmentations of the same image.
 Model predictions are then evaluated using cross entropy with the true label (for the labeled data) or the L_2 loss with the guess label (for the unlabeled data).
 Total loss for the batch is the sum of the labeled loss with the unlabeled loss, where the unlabeled loss is weighted by a constant.

-For training, we use the Adam optimizer with a learning rate of 0.001 and XXX epochs.
+For training, we use the Adam optimizer with a learning rate of 0.001 and 500 epochs.

-[FILL IN NUMBER OF EPOCHS in last sentence]

 **Figure 2: Outline of Model Training for One Batch/Epoch**
 ![](figs/fig2.png)

 ## Data
 The dataset used comes from the Floodnet Challenge [[6]](#6), with approximately 2,300 quadcopter or drone images of land from post-Hurricane Harvey.
 The data is segmented into 60% training, 20% validation and 20% testing sets.
 Of the training set, 25% is labeled (approximately 400 out of 1,400 images).
 Examples of a non-flooded and flooded image are shown in **Figure 3**.
-These images are of high resolution, 3000 by 4000 pixels, and hence are reduced to 1000 by 750 pixels for more efficient training and memory management.
+These images are of high resolution, 3000 by 4000 pixels, and hence are reduced to 750 by 1000 pixels for more efficient training and memory management.

 **Figure 3: Example Images for Classification**<br/>
 ![](figs/fig3.png)

-For training, we subset the images to create a balanced set of [FILL IN SPECIFICS ABOUT # OF IMAGES, BALANCED/UNBALANCED, ETC].
+Our training set consists of [FILL IN SPECIFICS ABOUT # OF IMAGES, BALANCED/UNBALANCED, LABELED/UNLABELED ETC].

 # Parallel Application, Programming Models, Platform and Infrastructure